Ale2C/Data-Mining/Unit-2/Evaluation/EvaluationUnit2.md

 **Same as genre, we use the same method with the studios**

-Here we go to use the equals acction than after but with other columns, because we want have diferentes types of points
+Here we go to use the equals acction than after but with other values, because we want have diferentes types of points
 ```R
 dfstudio <- filtermovies$Studio %in% c("Buena Vista Studios","Fox","Paramount Pictures","Sony","Universal","WB")
 ```